Skip to main content

 Our sun-drenched, 40+ year-old vines at Cold Creek estate vineyard are grown in weak loamy sand and gravel soils with low water holding capacity.
 This “silty loam” produces moderate crops and concentrated grapes, resulting in intense flavors in all varietals and deep color in the red fruit.
 Along with its unique terroir, Chateau Ste.
 Michelle’s commitment to research and innovation at the vineyard has earned Cold Creek wines critical acclaim, with more than sixty scores of 90 and above.

 Sustainability is a top priority at all Chateau Ste.
 Michelle vineyards.
-The Cold Creek Vineyard is Sustainable WA certified.

 Shop Cold Creek Vineyard Wines